VinayShetyeOfficial/pulse-chat/README.md

 ## User Experience

 PulseChat boasts a user-friendly interface, allowing for intuitive navigation through its many features.
-The application is also responsive, ensuring a smooth experience across all devices.
+The application is also responsiv e, ensuring a smooth experience across all devices.

 ## Development Opportunities